SUSE/doc-susemanager/README.md

 This is the source for the official SUSE Manager documentation update.
 During the SUSE Manager 3 update we successfully condensed and reworked the six original SUSE Manager documentation books into four shiny new manuals.

-*As this is a broad work, many smaller topics to be updated will not be included in this list and topics are subject to change.
-We will attempt to keep this list up-to-date as documentation develops.*
+*As this represents a large body of work, many smaller topics/bugs and revisions will not be included.
+Keep in mind topics are subject to change depending on development priorities.
+We will attempt to keep this list up-to-date as documentation develops.
+A new Documetnation updates book is in the works and should be released with 3.1.
+This document will provide links to all new section content added within a single maintenence update.*

 ## TODO:
 * rhn.conf parameters (MB Best Practices contains most of these options)